Oconee County DUI Court Process

 2. Pre-Trial Hearings

-- Plea Negotiations: Your attorney will review the evidence and discuss your options with you.
-Plea negotiations with the prosecutor may occur.
-The goal is to reach an agreement where you plead guilty to a lesser charge or receive a more lenient sentence than you might receive if convicted at trial.
+• Plea negotiations: Your attorney may engage in plea negotiations with the prosecution to try to reach an agreement where you plead guilty to a lesser charge or receive a reduced sentence.

 3. Trial (If No Plea Deal)

-- Common Defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer or blood test, arguing that the officer lacked probable cause to stop you, or presenting evidence that your driving was not impaired.
+• Common defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.

 Penalties for DUI in Oconee County, SC